-When that happened I was reading Living Gently in a Violent World by Jean Vanier, founder of L’Arche communites, and Stanley Hauerwas, a professor of theological ethics.
+When that happened I was reading Living Gently in a Violent World by Jean Vanier, founder of L’Arche communities, and Stanley Hauerwas, a professor of theological ethics.
 They made compelling arguments for the importance of creating and maintaining diverse, unhurried, and stable communities where each person feels accepted and celebrated.
-The problem of the dead alternator not only illustrated what Vanier and Hauerhaus were saying, but emphasized the extent to which God goes to create these communities.
+The problem of the dead alternator not only illustrated what Vanier and Hauerwas were saying but emphasized the extent to which God goes to create these communities.

 A violent world has taught me to value efficiency, economy, and independence above all.
 If I can solve a problem quickly, cheaply, and without asking anyone for help, I will have “done it right.”
 But that day in Mazama, Jesus seemed to be saying, “Really?
 And what does that get you?
 Proud and alone with a little more money in your wallet.
 Wouldn’t you rather slow down, admit you need help, and get to know your neighbour?”

 Core members of L’Arche community are developmentally disabled.
 To join this community you need to be willing to slow down and take two hours to eat a meal with a core member or bathe them.
 Hauerwas dares us to believe that “we have all the time we need to do what needs to be done.”

 Thus endeth the lesson of the dead alternator.

 Or so I thought.
 A week later it spoke again.